apache/couchdb/share/doc/src/config/auth.rst

   [oauth_token_secrets]
   token1 = tokensekr1t

-3. Tokens to users mapping:
+3. A mapping from tokens to users:

 ::